 WASHINGTON, DC – Capitol Counsel today launched its new trade practice, naming former Congressman Charles Boustany as chairman and Capitol Counsel Partner and General Counsel Josh Kardon as co-chairman.
 Capitol Counsel Partner Martin B. Gold will also join the practice along with Bruce Hirsh, a former senior official in the Office of the U.S. Trade Representative.

-Josh Kardon served as Chief of Staff to Senator Ron Wyden for 17 years, where he was personally involved on a host of trade agreement and enforcement battles.
-As a partner with Capitol Counsel, Kardon has been involved with a number of high profile trade cases.
-Kardon was the lead SolarWorld lobbyist in successful cases against China in 2012, 2014 and 2018.
+Josh Kardon served as Chief of Staff to Senator Ron Wyden for 17 years, where he was personally involved in a host of trade agreements and enforcement battles.
+As a partner with Capitol Counsel, Kardon has been involved with several high-profile trade cases.
+Kardon was the lead SolarWorld lobbyist in successful cases against China in 2012, 2014, and 2018.
 Of the 30 domestic solar cell manufacturers in business in the U.S. when Kardon began representing SolarWorld, only SolarWorld survived.
-As a partner with Capitol Counsel, Kardon has played key roles in a variety of high profile trade enforcement cases, including solar and timber products.
+As a partner with Capitol Counsel, Kardon has played key roles in a variety of high-profile trade enforcement cases, including solar and timber products.